FAQ: Installing AM

 One or more secondary site URLs can be included, which is useful for internal VIPs or as alternate entry point to the site.
 It’s essentially there to make AM aware that it should handle other FQDNs in addition to the primary URL.
 The secondary site URLs are not used by any AM clients like Agents; the way that AM functions means only the primary site ID will be included in the SSOToken and therefore Agents will always use the primary site URL to communicate with AM.

-See Reference › Deployment Configuration for further information.
+See Deployment configuration for further information.

-A. You can for small systems in pre-AM 7, but it is not generally recommended for large-scale production systems.
+A. You can for small systems in AM 6.x, but it is not generally recommended for large-scale production systems.
 You should also consider that using external data stores allows you to tune your LDAP servers separately, which gives you greater control over performance.
 If you have a small scale deployment that is relatively simple, the embedded stores may be suitable for your needs; you should performance test this option to check it is appropriate before continuing.

 If you plan on using external configuration/user stores, it is recommended that you start with the external stores rather than migrating to them after you have gone live.